freddie-nelson/remi/examples/README.md

 Directories starting with `__` are not examples, but rather helper directories for the examples.

+The `__helpers` directory contains helper functions/classes for the examples.
+These must be header only.

 Each example directory must contain a `info.json` file with the following structure:

 ```ts